-The increases in compensation and benefits for the three and six months ended July 31, 2022, compared to the same periods in 2021, were primarily due to increased headcount within our content development team in 2022, and the inclusion of Codecademy's compensation expenses incurred subsequent to its acquisition on April 4, 2022.
-Also contributing to the increase in compensation and benefits expenses for the three and six months ended July 31, 2022 was the stock-based compensation related to the stock options and restricted stock units granted to key employees.
-The increases in consulting and outside services expenses for the three and six months ended July 31, 2022, compared to the same periods in 2021, were due to the increased third party software development costs and outsourced content development costs.
+The increases in compensation and benefits and software maintenance expenses for the three months ended October 31, 2022, compared to the same period in 2021, were primarily due to the inclusion of Codecademy's expenses incurred subsequent to its acquisition on April 4, 2022.
+Also contributing to the increases in compensation and benefits expenses for the three and nine months ended October

+31, 2022 was the stock-based compensation related to the restricted stock units granted to key employees in 2022.
+The increases in compensation and benefits, consulting and outside services, and software maintenance expenses for the nine months endedOctober 31, 2022, compared to the Successor and Predecessor periods in 2021, were primarily the result of the inclusion of Global Knowledge's expenses incurred subsequent to its acquisition on June 11, 2021.
+The decreases in facilities and utilities expenses for the three and nine months endedOctober 31, 2022, compared to the Successor and Predecessor periods in 2021, were attributable to the cost savings from the consolidation of our facilities in 2022.